awsdocs/aws-amplify-console-user-guide/doc_source/server-side-rendering-amplify.md

 ### Lambda@Edge functions are created in the US East \(N\.
 Virginia\) Region<a name="nextjs-version-lambda-edge-funchtions"></a>

-When you deploy a Next\.js app, Amplify creates a Lambda@Edge function to customize the content that CloudFront delivers\.
+When you deploy a Next\.js app, Amplify creates Lambda@Edge functions to customize the content that CloudFront delivers\.
 Lambda@Edge functions are created in the US East \(N\.
 Virginia\) Region, not the Region where your app is deployed\.
 This is a Lambda@Edge restriction\.
 For more information about Lambda@Edge functions, see [Restrictions on edge functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-restrictions.html) in the *Amazon CloudFront Developer Guide\.*

 ### Your Next\.js app uses unsupported features<a name="nextjs-version-support"></a>

-Amplify currently supports Next\.js version 10\.*x*\.*x*, including Optional Catch All Routes, Image Optimization, and Incremental Static Regeneration \(ISR\)\.
-In addition, Amplify supports Next\.js version 11\.
-For a list and description of these new features, see [Next\.js 11](https://nextjs.org/blog/next-11) on the Nextjs\.org website\.
+Amplify currently supports the Next\.js major versions 9, 10, including Optional Catch All Routes, Image Optimization, and Incremental Static Regeneration \(ISR\), and 11\.
+For a list and description of the new features in version 11, see [Next\.js 11](https://nextjs.org/blog/next-11) on the Nextjs\.org website\.
+For a detailed list of the Next\.js features that are supported and unsupported by Amplify, see [Supported and unsupported Next\.js features](#supported-unsupported-features)\.

 When you deploy a new Next\.js app, Amplify uses the most recent supported version of Next\.js by default\.
 If you have an existing Next\.js app that you deployed to Amplify with an older version of Next\.js, you can edit the app's build settings to use a newer version\.
 For instructions, see [Updating the Next\.js version for an existing app](#update-app-nextjs-version)\.

+### Images in your Next\.js app aren't loading<a name="image-size-limit"></a>

+When you add images to your Next\.js app using the `next/image` component, the size of the image can't exceed 1 MB\.
+When you deploy the app to Amplify, images that are larger than 1 MB will return a 503 error\.
+This is caused by a Lambda@Edge limit that restricts the size of a response that is generated by a Lambda function, including headers and body, to 1 MB\.

+The 1 MB limit applies to other artifacts in your app, such as PDF and document files\.

 ### Unsupported Regions<a name="amplify-region-support"></a>

-Amplify doesn't support Next\.js SSR app deployment in every AWS region where Amplify Console is available\.
+Amplify doesn't support Next\.js SSR app deployment in every AWS region where Amplify is available\.
 Currently, Next\.js SSR isn't supported in the following Regions: Europe \(Milan\) eu\-south\-1, Middle East \(Bahrain\) me\-south\-1, and Asia Pacific \(Hong Kong\) ap\-east\-1\.